The federal government will soon require electronic visit verification for CMS-funded home care visits. How can agencies comply?

 Multi-Purpose S Pen

-Paired with the Samsung Tab Active2, the Samsung S Pen is perfect for capturing delivery signatures and quickly recording and transmitting notes to dispatch.
+Paired with a rugged tablet, the Samsung S Pen is perfect for capturing delivery signatures and quickly recording and transmitting notes to dispatch.
 Customers can use it to sign for electronic proof of delivery and for completing condition inspection forms.
 Drivers can use it to quickly jot down notes on order forms and other documents — particularly handy for gloved use.

 How to Modernize Fleet Management